Ikayherce/debbies-blog/README.md

 - SuperUser can access add new post page, edit and delete post pages, add category page

 ### Account Authorisation Tests - PASSED
 - Only Superuser can access admin page
-- Non authorised user book a table
+- Only Superuser can access front end admin features: add post, edit post, delete post, add category.
-- Non authorised user won't access profile page
+- Only registered users can like and comment on posts.

 ### Admin Tests - PASSED
 - Items display correctly on front-end when updating post